Join Us

 High Ankle Carbon Fiber Energy Storage Foot

-Since the main cause of pain in cervical radiculopathy is inflammation, the use of non-steroidal anti-inflammatory drugs (NSAIDs) for 1 to 2 weeks can provide symptom relief and treat the proximate cause.
-The use of oral steroids should be limited to short-term due to controversies surrounding their use.
+Since the main cause of pain in cervical radiculopathy is inflammation, using non-steroidal anti-inflammatory drugs (NSAIDs) for 1 to 2 weeks can provide symptom relief and treat the proximate cause.
+The use of oral steroids should be limited to the short term due to controversies surrounding their use.
 Tricyclic antidepressants and drugs such as gabapentin are useful adjuncts in the treatment of cervical radiculopathy.
 Opioid pain medications are not recommended for routine use, but they can be useful in managing radicular pain.
-It should be noted that the use of opioid medications is a risk factor for slow recovery and delayed return to work for patients where surgical intervention is clinically necessary.[12][13]
+Notably, using opioid medications is a risk factor for slow recovery and delayed return to work for patients where surgical intervention is clinically necessary.

 Studies have shown that epidural steroids can provide significant pain relief and accelerate the return to normal function for many patients.
 Relief from a single treatment can be significant and long-lasting.
 Half the treated patients reported at least 50% relief for weeks following injection.

 Using acupuncture as an adjunctive therapy has also been shown to provide significant symptomatic relief.
 Chiropractic or direct osteopathic manipulation can worsen radicular symptoms.
-Conversely, indirect osteopathic techniques can facilitate the relief of symptoms.
+Conversely, indirect osteopathic techniques can facilitate symptom relief.

 Surgical management can provide relief to patients who have failed non-surgical approaches.
 Two main surgical techniques can be used: anterior and posterior approaches.
 Usually, the anterior approach requires complete discectomies filled by fusion or disc replacements.
 The posterior approach involves laminectomy, partial discectomy, and foraminotomy with or without fusion.
 Both approaches have proven effective.
 As always, surgical treatments are reserved for failed non-surgical treatments, and patients have acute deterioration of their neurological function.
-No matter the approach, surgery-related complications can occur, including complications caused by anesthesia or complications from the procedure itself, including nerve palsies, vascular impairment, and laryngeal nerve damage.
+Surgery-related complications can include anesthesia-related issues, nerve palsies, vascular impairment, and laryngeal nerve damage.

 Differential Diagnosis